michaelgrn/michaelgrn.github.io/_pubs/KidRec18-literate.md

 ---

 {: .citation}
 Maria Soledad Pera, Katherine Wright, Michael D. Ekstrand.
 2018. ["Recommending Texts to Children with an Expert in the Loop"](#).
-In <cite>Proceedings of the 2nd International Workshop on Children & Recommender Systems (KidRec) at IDC 2018</cite>.
+In <cite>Proceedings of the 2nd International Workshop on Children & Recommender Systems (KidRec 2018), co-located with ACM IDC 2018</cite>.

 ## Abstract